winston0410/vim-tutorial/tutorial.md

   4. Repeat steps 2 and 3 until the first line is equal to the second one.

---->  When this lime was typed in, someone pressed some wrong keys!
---->  When this line was typed in, someone pressed some wrong keys!

   5. Now move on to Lesson 3.3.